kantedal/esh-elva-bot/README.md

 ```

 ## Deploy
-Merge the master branch to the deploy branch and make sure to commit the changed build files.
+We merge the master branch to the deploy branch and have a Heroku hook that builds

 ## Available scripts